Free ebook offering step-by-step guidance and tools to set up your performance management system.

 Instead of focusing heavily on Microsoft Teams monitoring, leaders should focus on making Microsoft Teams a far more hospitable place for their employees.
 After all, mutual trust is the most effective performance management tool and employee engagement strategy out there.

-The better alternative to Microsoft Teams employee monitoring is to simply increase accountability!
-Implementing effective performance management software can help you do just that!
-This is where we believe Teamflect can make an incredible difference.
+The better alternative to Microsoft Teams employee monitoring is to increase accountability.
+Implementing effective performance management software can help you do exactly that.
+CCI's accountability approach is a strong example: a global organization that replaced a compliance-heavy process with an empowering, employee-centered system built natively inside Microsoft Teams.

 Because the painstakingly obvious fact is, that if employees actually own their tasks, agendas, and goals, then there is no real reason to monitor them.
 Now that is what you call a culture of empowerment.